-High Court Judgement Rips Anti-Boris Lawsuit to Shreds -
+High Court Judgment Rips Anti-Boris Lawsuit to Shreds -

 In news that surprised precisely no-one without severe Brexit Derangement Syndrome, the High Court resoundingly threw out the farcical anti-Boris lawsuit brought by smarmy “private prosecutor” Marcus J. Ball last month.
-The full judgement has now been released and it doesn’t make pretty reading for gullible Remainers who threw their money away on the crowdfunder.
+The full judgment has now been released and it doesn’t make pretty reading for gullible Remainers who threw their money away on the crowdfunder.
 Hits them right in the Marcus J. Balls…

 The case only got as far as it did because of a bizarre decision by a “District Judge”, in fact a lowly magistrate at Westminster Magistrates Court who was hopelessly out of her depth.
-The High Court judgement is absolutely scathing of both her decision and the case put forward by Balls’ legal team:
+The High Court judgment is absolutely scathing of both her decision and the case put forward by Balls’ legal team:

 “The error of law… led the DJ to act in excess of jurisdiction and unlawfully by deciding to issue a summons whether the ingredients of the offence were not made out and which was outside the scope of the offence.